 - Clove oil – Clove has been used for its medicinal properties and in a wide range of ways for thousands of years.
 Clove oil is both an anti-inflammatory and analgesic.
 It is effective as a sore throat reliever and can be used for mouth ulcers as well as toothaches prior to seeing your dentist.
 Consider that an aspect of this oil— zinc oxide-eugenol—is used to make a cement that dentists employ as a temporary filling.

 Ensure Fresh Breath and Excellent Oral Health

 Homemade mouthwash can be a great way to bolster your oral hygiene routine, but be mindful that it is no substitute for brushing your teeth twice a day, flossing daily, and visiting your dentist every six months.
 If you have any questions about what you should and should not mix into your do-it-yourself oral rinse, be sure to ask your dentist.
 Jeffrey D. Clark, DDS, would be glad to answer those questions.
-You can schedule your appointment with Dr. Clark at Scottsdale Dental Excellence by calling us at 480 585 1853.
+You can schedule your appointment with Dr. Clark at Scottsdale Cosmetic Dentistry Excellence by calling us at 480 585 1853.